Becoming a real estate agent can be a rewarding experience.

 As a new real estate agent, your first contacts will probably be your friends and family.

-You can start by creating a list of all your contacts and putting them in a database.
+You can start by creating a list of all your contacts of buyers, sellers, property managers, and putting them in a database.
 Then devise ways to reach out to buyers through word of mouth, social media, blogging, and attending public/community events.